benjaminselfridge/model-checking/doc/ModelChecking2.md

 type Env var val = Map var val
 ```

-A command that modifies the global variable environment is represented
+A statement that modifies the global variable environment is represented
 as an *effect*, which is a function taking the old environment to a new
 one: